 • 5 Yards: Birdshot penetrated the full wall and fully penetrated the cardboard and t-shirt behind it.
 Even the shot wad was lodged into the cardboard enough to cause humanly damage.

-Birdshot can penetrate a sheetrock wall (two pieces of sheetrock and insulation) from 10 yards and in.
+The Conclusion Birdshot can penetrate a sheetrock wall (two pieces of sheetrock and insulation) from 10 yards and in.
 While the blast at 10-yards may not be mortal to a bystander standing several yards on the other side of it, it would necessitate medical attention and could certainly blind them.
 At 5 yards and in, it could be deadly.
 As ever, always know what's beyond your target.